 Your aim should be to increase the speed, acceleration, and height of the jump before increasing the drop height.

-Verkhoshansky, recommends that you should not spend in excess of 0.2 of a second on the ground after landing.
+Verkhoshansky and his innovative research, recommends that you should not spend in excess of 0.2 of a second on the ground after landing.

 How To Choose The Correct Height Box For Jump Training